esctrionsit/snphub_tutorial/content/Basic_Usage/phylotree.md

 - **Tree layout**: if `NJ-tree` is choosen as the plot type, this option would appear.
 Select a tree layout here.

-- **Real branch length**: real branch length means the length of branch present exactly how far the sample from each other.
+- **Real branch length**: `real branch length` means the length of branch presents exactly how far the sample from each other.
 However, some times the real distance between samples is not that importent, and you just want to see the relationship or just want to make a beautiful plot, in this situation, just click `No`.

 - **Groups**: samples that divided into group(s) are wanted.
 Three ways are avaliable as well.
 	- Pure sample name group list.
 Assume that we have samples `S1,S2,S3,S4`, and `S1,S2` are in a group called `G1`, while `S3,S4` in `G2`, a string like `G1{S1,S2},G2{S3,S4}` could be used as an input.